 The Mshikhanim are not Christians.
 They do not worship Yeshua as God.
 They observe the seventh-day Sabbath and view the tenets of the Limudah as their commandments.
 We do not adhere to the beliefs, creeds and practices of Rome, or any of its offshoots over the ages.

 The Mshikhanim are not Messianic

-While there has been a growing interest in Messianic Judaism and Hebraic Christendom among gentiles over recent decades, the Messianic movement is an aberration.
-It is not Torah Judaism, just another corrupt Christian sect.
-It is a non-structured admixture of kabbalism, mixed with different Christian views, such a Pentecostalism, as just one example.
-It is man-made and as such, the Mshikhanim are separate from this false sect.
+While there has been a growing interest in Messianic Judaism and Hebraic Christianity among gentiles over recent decades, much within the Messianic movement is an viewed as an aberration.
+Neither is it Biblical or Torah Judaism.
+Many sects within the Messianic movement appear to be a non-structured admixture of kabbalism, mixed with different Christian views, such a Pentecostalism, as just one example.
+It is man-made and as such, the Mshikhanim are separate from that movement.

-The Mshikhanim look to the Netzarim (The Nazarene Essenes) as their elder brothers and sisters in Mshikha
+The Mshikhanim look to the Netzarim (The Nazarene Essenes) as their elder brothers in Mshikha

-*Mshikhanim listen to Torah on Saturdays and To the Gospel on Sundays (The day Qurbana is observed).
+- Listen to Torah on Saturdays and to the Gospel on Sundays

-*Mshikhanim observe the appointed feasts and fasts as given to them by their Leadership.
+- Observe the appointed feasts and fasts as given to them by their Teacher of Righteousness

 We hope you find our website informative and that for those who resonate with its teachings, they may find a spiritual home.